basshelal/UnsplashPhotoPicker/README.md

 This is done for you as you provide the Unsplash app name when you call `UnsplashPickerConfig.init(...)`.
 This must be the name of your app on the Unsplash developer portal.

 4. *Your application’s Access Key and Secret Key  must remain confidential.
 This means that they cannot be included in the client or made public.
 In most cases, this will require proxying the API through your own endpoint to sign the request with your keys.*

 This one's on you.
 I recommend you make a `Keys.kt` file containing 2 `String` `const val`s, one for the Access key and one for the Secret key and ***DON'T*** check that file into Version Control by adding it to the `.gitignore` file.
 This solution has worked for me but be sure to test it yourself.
-Again, I am not responsible or liable if you mess up/
+Again, I am not responsible or liable if you mess up.

 ## Special Thanks